 29E6, Specialty Engineer

-29E6 worked closely with the construction team, uncovering and resolving potential conflicts with the project’s mechanical, electrical, and plumbing works.
+29E6 worked closely with the construction team, resolving construction concerns such as connection details, and mechanical conflicts.
 Shop drawings of the truss designs were then prepared by Macuch Steel using SDS/2 software, ensuring accuracy and efficiency.

 Lastly, 29E6 provided construction support to include shop drawing review, responses to requests for information, and coordination to keep the construction process running smoothly and ensure that the trusses met all safety and engineering standards.

 The Island Recreation Center project was completed on time and within budget.
 The project team achieved the Association’s desired look for the first gymnasium: A walking track floating over and around the open gymnasium floor.
 “We were very happy with the results as well.”, says Jake Eavenson, Structural Engineer and project lead of Cranston Engineering.